poncema4/CyberSmart/README.md

 </p>

 <p align="left">
   <strong><a href="https://github.com/poncema4/CyberSmart">CyberSmart</a></strong> is an innovative cybersecurity education platform that uses machine learning algorithms to provide personalized learning experiences in password security and phishing awareness.
-The platform employs neural networks and advanced scoring algorithms to evaluate user performance and provide tailored security recommendations.
+The platform employs neural networks and advanced scoring algorithms to evaluate user performance and provide tailored security recommendations!
 </p>

 <div align="center">